Kodiak Gas Services, Inc. research snapshot

 Business essence

-Kodiak Gas Services earns revenue by operating natural gas compression infrastructure for oil and gas producers and midstream companies.
-Customers pay for reliable gas compression services that enable production, gathering, and transportation across major U.S. basins.
+Kodiak Gas Services earns revenue by operating natural gas compression infrastructure for producers and midstream companies, and now by building and operating distributed power capacity for data centers and microgrids.
+Customers pay for reliable horsepower and power that enable production, gathering, processing, transportation, and critical-load electrification.

 Moat